KellenWatt/genius/README.md

 a block specifying the commands to run if that group is selected.

 File patterns used in build tools use bash-like globbing.
-If any files in the current directory match any of the patterns in of a build tool, that tool is selected, and no more are considered.
+If any files in the current directory match any of the patterns of a build tool, that tool is selected, and no more are considered.
 If there is overlap between build tools, the first registered is used.
-This is probably resolved alphabetically by source file name.
+This is probably resolved alphabetically by source file name, though that isn't guaranteed.

 ## Examples
 Note that each of these are implied to be in separate files, but that isn't